precision-sustainable-ag/onfarm-api-tutorial/README.md

 ## 3. How to get and use your API key:

-We have three main APIs that we currently maintain, all at https://api.precisionsustainableag.org:
+We have three main APIs that we currently maintain:

- - `/onfarm` - The PSA on-farm experiment data
+ - `[https://api.precisionsustainableag.org/onfarm](https://api.precisionsustainableag.org/onfarm)` - The PSA on-farm experiment data
- - `/SSURGO` - A wrapper that returns data from the NRCS soil survey
+ - `[https://ssurgo.covercrop-data.org](https://ssurgo.covercrop-data.org)` - A wrapper that returns data from the NRCS soil survey
- - `/weather` - A database of gridded weather data pulled from public sources and archived for PSA sites
+ - `[https://weather.covercrop-data.org](https://weather.covercrop-data.org)` - A database of gridded weather data pulled from public sources and archived for PSA sites

- To get your API key, you need to contact Brian (bwdavis3@ncsu.edu) and get signed up.
+ To get your API key for the On-Farm API, you need to contact Brian (bwdavis3@ncsu.edu) and get signed up.
  > If you're already a user of the On-Farm Tech Dashboard, you're good to go: just navigate to the :bust_in_silhouette: icon in the upper right, then click **SHOW** on your API key.

  It will look like this: `57aaf904-e915-11eb-90d2-001dd801118b`.
 To use your API key, pass it as the custom header: